|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Temple University has adopted a policy on SARS, which may be viewed at http://policies.temple.edu/getdoc.asp?policy no=04.64.11

-The Student Assistance Center is staffed by peer consultants as well as professionals for the purpose of providing an information and referral service for the University community.
-The Student Assistance Center also provides specialized services for the student population through the programs it sponsors.
-They are also responsible for coordination of the University Disciplinary Committee.
+The Offices of the Dean of Students are staffed by peer consultants and professionals for the purpose of providing an information and referral service for the University community.
+These departments also provide specialized services for the student population through its sponsored programs.
 The services include:

 Lower Level, Mitten Hall